balasg70/resync/terraform/README.md

 I have used Ubuntu as the OS in this tutorial but instructions should work with any operating system.

-Create a Key pair in AWS console with the name Testkey.pem and download it to your local desktop before running the terraform scripts.
+Create a Key pair in AWS console with the name Testkey and download key file to your local desktop before running the terraform scripts.
+This is to do a fast test.

 Infrastructure-as-Code